nathj07/go-resourcesync/README.md

 xml -verbose
 ```

 This command will fetch the specified target, which is the bottom of ResourceSync hierarchy, and print all the contain link information to stdout.
-This code alos serves as a useful example for using this library in your own code.
+This code also serves as a useful example for using this library in your own code.

 ## Example Library Usage